kronicle-tech/kronicle-website/deploying-to-kubernetes.markdown

 ## Next Section

 The next section of the getting started guide is [Metadata Files](/metadata-files).
-It provides information on how to create `kronicle.yaml` files to describe the components in an organisation's tech stack and also to describe the areas and teams working on and owning those components.